 To make an appointment, call 216-778-4444.

-We offer a robust series of childbirth education classes that can help you to prepare for the birth of your baby.
+We offer a robust series of childbirth education classes and lactation support that can help you to prepare for the birth of your baby.
 These classes are free for MetroHealth patients, and they're held in several convenient MetroHealth locations.
 Classes like this can also help you to understand what your baby might need after the birth and what you might need to do to prepare for your child.

 We also offer a number of resources for other family members.
 Dads can sign up for our Boot Camp for New Dads class to learn more about baby basics.
 And we have a Sibling Class, just for new brothers and sisters.